elleem/reading-notes/401/second_half/reading42.md

 a decorator is a function that takes another function and extends the behavior of the latter function w/o explicitly modifying it

-decorators wrap a function, modifying its behavior, w/o changing the code at the source. use the @ symbol, sometimes called pie syntax.
+decorators wrap a function, modifying its behavior, w/o changing the code at the source.

+use the @ symbol, which is convenience syntax, makes the decorator visible, reduces the need to type the function name multiple times

 One of the examples they gave in the reading was to allow a one second pause before loading a webpage or timing.
 The reading also mentions debugging, error handling, lightweight plugins, authentication, can track state, validate json, and logging.